Table of Contents Show

 Cloud forests are found in this area, high-altitude forests that appear to be surrounded by clouds.
-These cloud forests provide a cool retreat from the country’s tropical zones and a habitat for a wide range of wildlife.
+These cloud forests provide a cool retreat from the country’s tropical zones and a habitat for wildlife.

-You are close to the wilderness at the edge of hanging bridges, which are essentially impenetrable.
-Walking trails are the starting point to a whole lot of walking trails.
+You are close to the wilderness at the edge of hanging, impenetrable bridges.
+Walking trails are the starting point for a whole lot of walking trails.
 But when you leave them behind, you reach another kind of natural kingdom, one that you are unlikely to find anywhere else.

-There are often hanging bridges across deep valleys and gorges that require hours of hiking to reach, and even then, you might not be able to reach it.
+There are often hanging bridges across deep valleys and gorges that require hours of hiking to reach, and even then, you might not be able to reach them.

 In addition, here is where the views get truly breathtaking, with horizons that are not blocked by dense foliage.
 You won’t be able to see many vistas like these without walking across a hanging bridge.

 Moreover, modern-day hanging bridges in Costa Rica are among the safest, best, and most famous globally.

 3.10.
 Adventures in Costa Rica

 There are many ways to take advantage of Costa Rica’s stunning forest canopy views, including zip-lining, hanging bridges, and aerial trams.

 Costa Rica zip-lining adventures are suitable for almost every age and physical condition since they are not strenuous.
 Using a harness and cable connection, you can fly through the rainforest canopy and observe the forest below from a bird’s eye view.